Hey, my friends. Welcome back to Let’s Encourage One Another.

-If, after prayerfully bringing the situation before God, you feel He isn’t calling you to change in any of those things, then I gently invite you to let your friend know you are praying for her (and I do hope you are praying for her!), and let God lead others to walk alongside her in a way that you can’t right now.
+If, after prayerfully bringing the situation before God, you feel He isn’t calling you to change in any of those things we’ve talked about, then I gently invite you to let your friend know you are praying for her (and I do hope you are praying for her!), and let God lead others to walk alongside her in a way that you can’t right now.

 I know it’s hard to even think about that.
 But if we truly have our friend’s best interests in mind, we might have to let others do what we can’t.

-However God leads, know that I am praying for you, my friend.
+However God leads you, know that I am praying for you, my friends.
 Encouraging others and caring for them during difficult times is a high calling.
 Not one that we take lightly.
 Let’s make sure we let God lead us and strengthen us every step of the way.

 That is all for today, my friends.
 Until next time… let’s encourage one another.

 - “Dear brothers and sisters, I urge you in the name of our Lord Jesus Christ to join in my struggle by praying to God for me.
 Do this because of your love for me, given to you by the Holy Spirit.”
 (Romans 15:30 NLT)

 - Episode 2: Discerning Who to Encourage

 - Episode 27: The Cost of Caring for Others